burakdogangazi/New-folder--2-/docs/DEPLOYMENT.md

-# IDS Web System - Deployment Guide
+# IDS Web System - Burak Doğan - Deployment Guide

 ## 🚀 Deployment Rehberi